albee-jhoney/storage-protect-mcp-server/README.md

 - [`docs/example/sample-prompts.md`](docs/example/sample-prompts.md) — example administrator prompts
 - [`docs/reference/`](docs/reference/) — product reference material

+## Sample Prompts

+For example prompts and longer task-oriented prompt patterns, see [`docs/example/sample-prompts.md`](docs/example/sample-prompts.md).

+## Reporting Issues and Feedback

+For issues, questions, or feature requests, open an issue in the repository.

-## Contributing
+## Contributing Code

-Contributions are welcome through pull requests.
-Follow the existing project conventions, test changes thoroughly, and sign the Developer's Certificate of Origin (DCO) where required.
+Contributions are welcome through Pull Requests.
+Complete the following steps to contribute:

+1. Fork the repository and create a new branch for your feature or bug fix.
+2. Make your changes by following the existing code style and conventions.
+3. Test your changes thoroughly to ensure that they work as expected.
+4. Submit a pull request with a clear description of your changes.
+5. Sign the Developer's Certificate of Origin (DCO) by adding your name and email address to the `DCO.md` file in your pull request.

+> **Note:** Submit your first Pull Request against the Developer's Certificate of Origin (DCO) located at `DCO.md` by using your name and email address.

 ## Disclaimer

-This software is provided "as is" without warranties of any kind.
-Review and test all configuration and scripts before using them in production.
-IBM is not responsible for damage, charges, or data loss resulting from use of this software.
+This software is provided "as is" without any warranties of any kind, including, but not limited to, warranties related to installation, use, or performance.
+IBM is not responsible for any damage, charges, or data loss incurred with the use of this software.
+You are responsible for reviewing and testing any scripts you run thoroughly before you use them in any production environment.
+This content is subject to change without notice.